 ALSO READCISF security cover further extended for a year from Nov 16 On duty CISF jawan commits suicide by shooting himself Madras HC informed of allotment of quarters for CISF personnel CISF sub-inspector shoots himself dead in Delhi Metro station CISF sub-inspector commits suicide in Delhi Metro station

+They alleged that the chief secretary of Tamil Nadu wrote to the Centre saying it was unable to manage lawyers.
+After Justice Ramesh suggested that Rajendran could move the Supreme Court with regard to payment of Rs 66 crore by the state government for the court security, the latter said he would do so.
 Additional advocate-general C Manishankar furnished a report and photographs of under-construction frisking points of the CISF on court campus.
 The bench after hearing the arguments posted the matter for further hearing to June 5.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)